ageron/aoc2020-roc/README.md

 ## Getting the data

 I've also included a little `get_data.py` utility to automatically download the data of the day, at the right time (you'll get a countdown if you're early).
-I was too lazy to code it in Haskell, but perhaps I'll port it one day.
+I was too lazy to code it in Roc, but perhaps I'll port it one day.
 To use it, just type the following command in a terminal, replacing `{day}` with the day you want:

 ```
 cd /path/to/this/repository